ReemMelamed/Music-Player-App/README.md

 # Music-Player-App

-A modern, simple desktop music player built with Python, PyQt6, and VLC.
+A modern, simple desktop music player built with Python, PyQt6, and VLC
-Play your local MP3 files with a responsive interface, Hebrew support, search, shuffle, repeat, favorites, and keyboard shortcuts.
+Play your local MP3 files with a responsive interface, Hebrew support, search, shuffle, repeat, favorites, playlists, and keyboard shortcuts.

 ---